 When a hard inquiry is reported, be aware that you may see a minor decrease in your credit score.
 This decrease will last for about a year.

 If you are in the market for a car or house and need to shop around for favorable loan terms, you should focus on keeping your inquiries within a 30-day time-frame.
 All inquiries during this time-frame will count as one, having minimal impact on your score.

 You may see a 1 to 5-point reduction in your score.
-However, continuing to pay on time and maintaining your good credit will result in your score increasing over time.
+However, continuing to pay on time and maintaining your good credit will result in a bad credit score increasing into the ‘good’ territory over time.

 Monitoring your credit utilization and refraining from obtaining new credit are other tactics to mitigate the affects of hard inquiries on your credit score.